msimitz/cse15l-lab-reports/lab-report-1-week-2.md

 To optimize the process, you would want to:
 1. Create a document with the commands you need.
 Then copy/paste them in the correct order.
 If you've already used them once you can press the up arrow key to access them.
 2. Make edits to the WhereAmI.java file and save them.
-3. Paste the following command and hit enter:
+3. Paste the following commands and hit enter:
 ## `scp WhereAmI.java cs15lwi22`zzz`@ieng6.ucsd.edu:~/`
+## `ssh cs15lwi22`zzz`@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"`
 You navigate from VSCode to the document (1).
-You highlight the text (2) and copy it (3).
+You highlight the scp command (2) and copy it (3).
 Then you click back to VSCode (4).
 Then you click Ctrl - V (5) and hit enter (6).
+Then you click back to the document (7), copy the compile and run command(8), and paste (9) and enter (10).

-If you have already inputted these commands, you can use the up arrow, which should only take three keystrokes.
-(Click terminal + Up + enter).
+If you have already inputted these commands, you can use the up arrow, which should only take three keystrokes per command (6 total), and requires much less clicking.
+(Up twice + enter).
 The results of this look like:
 ![Image](CSE15Lab7.JPG)